 Using the app, you'll be able to watch content from Channel 4, E4 and More4 without paying a penny, although like most other catch-up TV services, the content will be ad-supported before you begin to watch your show.
+Like the web version of 4oD, you can access shows for 30 days after they air, and go through the archives to pick out memorable episodes from the past 30 years.
 Read More

 Blockbuster, the former golden child of movie rentals, is feeling left out lately.
 No one is paying attention to its online offerings, no doubt partially because it's been broken into a thousand pieces.
 However, today the company launched a new, central service for renting movies online with just one app for all devices: Blockbuster On Demand.

 When we say "rent", we do mean that.
 There is no subscription option that we see yet, and every movie costs a few bucks to check out for a 24-hour period.
+This firmly pits it against the Play Store and Amazon Instant Video.
 Read More

 Today, we move yet another teeny tiny step forward to the truly digital future of television.
 Xfinity has launched the XFINITY TV Player which, aside from a name that's needlessly yelling, gives Comcast/Xfinity subscribers access to a host of television and movies on their Android 2.3+ devices.
 Both phones and tablets are supported.

 The app supports Streampix, so for those of you who sprung for the extra $5/month service, this will give you access to that content, consolidated with all of the other available content on the service, including XFINITY On Demand.
+The app also looks great, with a proper separate phone and tablet UI, as you can see above.
 Read More

 OnLive, a hugely popular on-demand gaming service which came to Android late last year, announced tonight the release of L.A.
 Noire: Touch Edition, which Founder and CEO Steve Perlman dubs "BY FAR the highest-performance game ever designed for tablets."